 Skip to contents

 Classification of copper alloy artefacts according to Bayley & Butcher (2004) based on Zn, Sn, and Pb concentrations in wt%.
-Concentrations must be given in wt%.
 Classification uses specific thresholds and ratios to define alloy types.

 Usage